mtsnys/theory_and_practice/_posts/2024-07-05-bastone_barrettara.md

 volume: Volume 38, June 2024
 title: "Mozart's Osmin and the Phrasing of Discomposure"
 author: "Danielle Bastone Barrettara"
-abstract: "Perhaps the most memorable character in Mozart's *Die Entführung aus dem Serail* is Osmin, the grumpy harem overseer whose angry antics receive some of the cleverest dramaturgic settings in the opera.
+abstract: "Perhaps the most memorable character in Mozart's <em>Die Entführung aus dem Serail</em> is Osmin, the grumpy harem overseer whose angry antics receive some of the cleverest dramaturgic settings in the opera.
 Analysts often seek to identify moments in which Osmin's music assumes a narrative function, taking their cues in part from a letter in which Mozart